OpenFn/wcs-wildmeat/README.md

 ### (4) Open questions
 1. Are all Kobo surveys to be integrated hosted on 1 server?
 Or will OpenFn need to access multiple Kobo servers to fetch Rural Consumption data?
 2. How will we determine the `study_id` and `site_id` from the Kobo forms going forward?
 Or will we always hardcode these values to map to dummy `tbl_study` and `tbl_site` records in the database?
+3. How to determine the survey consumption type (i.e., Hunter or Market)?
+(Question flagged by Usman.)
-3. How do you want to test these jobs?
+4. How do you want to test these jobs?
 What Kobo server should we connect with?
 (Currently testing with OpenFn Kobo account.)